humsstel/tel_cards/README.md

 ## Deploy the built bundle and assets to github pages
 `yarn deploy` or if you don't have yarn, `npm run deploy`

+## Further Information

+For more information about the development of this project, please see our presentation from the OER18 conference at https://goo.gl/1W1GgE.

+## License

+All code and content is released under a Creative Commons licence and openly published via GitHub to encourage reuse, adoption and collaboration.